TAUOLA update for decay channels with $e^+e^-$ pairs in the final state: Presampler parameters optimization

 \subsection{Case of $\tau^-\to\bar{\nu}_\mu\mu^- e^-e^+\nu_\tau$}

 Prior to introduction of the enhancement described in Section~\ref{enhance}, the structure of phase space presampler for decays into 5 particles was insufficient and suffered from up to 48\% of over-weighted events.
 This happened due to lack of phase space for the resonant type parameterization in the invariant mass constructed from four-momenta of two particles.
 Historically this presampler was used for channels with 4 hadrons only in the final state.
-In such cases, formation of narrow resonance in the mass of two particles was not expected\footnote{ Mass of 4 hadrons is relatively high, therefore there is little phase space available for creation of such resonance, especially assuming all 4 hadrons come from $a_1$ decay into $\rho \pi$ and subsequent decay of $\rho \to \pi \pi \pi$. }.
+In such cases, formation of narrow resonance in the mass of two particles was not expected\footnote{ Mass of four hadron system is rather sizable in comparison to the $\tau$ lepton mass.
+Thus, there is little room for the system to be created from the decay of a resonance.
+That is why resonance presamplers were prepared only for two scalar or three scalar system from the decays of $\rho$ and $a_1$, respectively.
+The first one, could be used for enhancement now. }.
 No known hadronic current featured such resonances at the time.
 The need has arisen only now with advent of high precision data from experiments like Belle II, allowing for investigation of rare decays.

 In this subsection we present results from optimization of parameters for the channel newly added to the presampler.
 Table~\ref{pre4} collects information on how the probability of resonance-like phase space enhancement branch in mass of $e^+e^-$ affects the efficiency of event generation.
 At the same time it barely affects the calculated partial width (see Table~\ref{pre4}), which is how it should be.
 Tests were performed on a sample of 10M events.
 Figure~\ref{muee} compliments these results with example plots obtained by comparing the optimized presampler (probability = 0.8) to the old one (probability = 0.0).
 Plots were obtained with the help of {\tt MC-TESTER}~\cite{Golonka:2002rz, Davidson:2008ma}.
 The differences are large, exposing the impact from over-weighted faulty events obtained while using the old presampler.